Green Card Benefits Analyst Jobs

 Start PERM early in your H-1B tenure

 PERM labor certification, I-140 approval, and adjustment of status together can take three to five years.
-Employers who begin PERM before your fourth H-1B year protect your ability to extend beyond the standard six-year cap under AC21 portability rules.
+Employers who begin PERM before your fourth H-1B visa year protect your ability to extend beyond the standard six-year cap under AC21 portability rules.

-Benefits Analyst Green Card Sponsorship: Frequently Asked Questions
+Green Card Benefits Analyst: Frequently Asked Questions

 Does a Benefits Analyst role qualify for EB-2 or EB-3 sponsorship?